michaelgroves90/michaelgroves90/README.md

-I am a Software Engineer from Brighton freshly graduated from Makers Academy, London.
+I am a Software Engineer from Brighton and graduate of Makers Academy, London.

 You can find my CV [here](https://github.com/Djura22/CV-1)